For people with sensory overload after brain injury

 Perhaps this site and www.braininjury-explanation.com will convince them that a lot of effects of acquired brain injury are invisible.

-Questionnaire /poll for research sensory overload after brain injury
+Questionnaire /poll for research sensory overload after brain injury has been closed.

 Thank you all for filling out he survey;